JasmeetSinghBali/TNG/nestjs_snippets_interm_advanc/domain-driven-cqrs-nest-mongodb/README.md

                     *db_related_operations

 3. In domain-driven design approach we have all the data design/schema in a class and also the methods that manipulate & use that data resides/live the same class that way data encapsulation can be achieved.

+4. Note- javascript passes pass by reff(ACTUAL) for non-primitive data type and pass by value(COPY) for primitive data types by default, u can explicitely pass this by pass by value(COPY) for non-primitive data types by using spread operator ref: Camper.ts